willph/evolutionApi_chatwoot_docker/README.md

 The above command will create the entire Chatwoot database.
 Finally, to finish, execute this command to bring up all the containers:

     docker-compose up

+#### Note: All tests were performed using Windows 10 and Docker Desktop 4.21.1 (114176).
+Even though the tutorial is not complete and lacks images, those with some knowledge should be able to test it.

+_If you need any further assistance, don't hesitate to ask._

+_Good luck!_